 Craft breadmaking courses

-Paul Merry has taught baking courses for 20 years at a working flour mill near Shaftesbury.
+Panary is Paul Merry, who has taught baking courses for 20 years at a working flour mill near Shaftesbury.
 Cann Mills is a stoneground flour mill with its own millpond, where Paul runs one, two or three day courses, with a maximum of five people.
 There is a huge choice: the next is a one-day basic on Aug 4 (£185).
 You can also be an ‘apprentice’ as Paul bakes bread every Thursday: join him for the day, cost £125.
 Book a course.

 You can also stay at Cann Mills.
 There are two double rooms in the house, with own bathroom (sleeps four, £115).
 There’s a shower in the yard, and a dog kennel.